Estimated Study Time: 12 minutes

 Having selected the right site location for high voltage station, the design construction and commissioning process would broadly follow the steps shown in Figure 1.
 Recent trends in utilities have been toward sourcing design and construction of HV stations through competitive bidding process to ensure capital efficiency and labor productivity.

-Now, let’s start discussing the three main processes:
+Now, let’s start discussing the three main phases:

 Now the final detailed designs can be developed along with all the drawings necessary for construction.
 The electrical equipment and all the other materials can now be ordered and detailed schedules for all disciplines negotiated.
 Final manpower forecasts must be developed and coordinated with other business units.